-Appendix A The OpenFlow Protocol
+7 The OpenFlow Switch Protocol

-The heart of the OpenFlow switch specification is the set of structures used for OpenFlow Protocol messages.
+The heart of the OpenFlow switch specification is the set of structures used for OpenFlow Switch Protocol messages.

-The structures, defines, and enumerations described below are derived from the file include/openflow.h, which is part of the standard OpenFlow specification distribution.
-All structures are packed with padding and 8-byte aligned, as checked by the assertion statements.
+The structures, defines, and enumerations described below are derived from the file openflow.h which is included in this document (see A).
 All OpenFlow messages are sent in big-endian format.

-A.1 OpenFlow Header
+7.1 OpenFlow Header